minicod001/sputnik/content/posts/risk-net/moonshots-shelved-banks-spend-on-home-working-tech.md

 ### Moving to higher ground

-Other banks tell similar stories.
-The rapid deployment of new technologies has meant that traders working from home have, in some cases, been more productive than at the office.
-As commute time has been replaced by working time, productivity has been sustained – and, in some cases, even increased – and sickness rates have dropped.
+Other banks tell similar stories. {{< color steelblue >}}The rapid deployment of new technologies has meant that traders working from home have, in some cases, been more productive than at the office.{{< /color >}} As commute time has been replaced by working time, productivity has been sustained – and, in some cases, even increased – and sickness rates have dropped.
 Dealers have handled a massive jump in trading volumes and second-quarter trading revenues are up double digits year-on-year.

 The transition has met with such approval that many firms have talked of [downsizing their physical real estate](https://www.bloomberg.com/news/articles/2020-07-21/banks-eye-ditching-real-estate-with-workers-wanting-to-stay-home) as they prepare to have more of their staff working remotely on a continuing basis.